-Both UAS-hflDISC1-2nd and UAS-hflDISC1-3rd lines exhibited consistent alterations in redox parameters: elevated H_2O_2 levels (Chapter 4.3.3 Figure 61) and reduced GSH concentrations, with no significant changes in GSSG compared to controls (Chapter 4.3.3 Figure 62).
-These changes could imply that the overexpression of DISC1 impairs mitochondrial function, leading to increased oxidative stress as indicated by higher H_2O_2 levels and the oxidation of GSH to GSSG.
-Given the dual role of H_2O_2 in cellular signaling and as an indicator of oxidative stress, these disruptions may also impair redox-sensitive pathways, potentially influencing neurotransmitter systems involved in regulating behavior.
+Both UAS-hflDISC1-2nd and UAS-hflDISC1-3rd lines exhibited consistent alterations in redox parameters: elevated H2O2 levels and reduced GSH concentrations, with no significant changes in GSSG compared to controls.
+These changes could imply that the overexpression of DISC1 impairs mitochondrial function, leading to increased oxidative stress as indicated by higher H2O2 levels and the oxidation of GSH to GSSG.
+Given the dual role of H2O2 in cellular signaling and as an indicator of oxidative stress, these disruptions may also redox-sensitive pathways, potentially influencing impair neurotransmitter systems involved in regulating behavior.

-Social deficits are a core feature of SZ, profoundly impacting patients' quality of life and interpersonal relationships54-56.
+Social deficits are a core feature of SZ, profoundly impacting patients' quality of life and interpersonal relationships55-57.
 Given the involvement of DISC1 in SZ, this study aimed to investigate its role in shaping social behaviors using Drosophila as a model.
 By applying SIN analysis, it is possible to examine the effect of DISC1 expression on social organization and interaction dynamics, providing insights into the molecular basis of social impairments in mental illness.
-The expression of DISC1 did not significantly alter the global efficiency of the SIN, suggesting that the flies maintained tightly knit groups despite genetic modifications (Chapter 4.3.4 Figure 63 A).
+It is important to note GAL4 line showed different clustering coefficient than UAS or elav-UAS lines, hence it is possible driver elav-GAL4 can affect SIN and should be considered when discussing the results of lines with driver (elav-GAL4-UAS-hflDISC1-2nd or elav-GAL4-UAS-hflDISC1-3rd).
+The expression of DISC1 did not significantly alter the global efficiency of the SIN, suggesting that the flies maintained tightly knit groups despite genetic modifications.
 This finding indicates that the locomotor phenotypes of the two transgenic lines were not severe enough to disrupt this parameter.
 Additionally, the experimental setup (12 flies and 25 minutes of recording) was adequate to ensure all flies had the opportunity to interact.
-However, at the local level, UAS-hflDISC1 lines exhibited a lower clustering coefficient than controls (Chapter 4.3.4 Figure 63 B and C).
+However, at the local level, UAS-hflDISC1 lines exhibited a lower clustering coefficient than controls.
 This finding implies a disruption in the formation of tight social clusters, resulting in more diffuse or random interactions among individuals.
 The observed reduction in clustering may point to impairments in social organization, potentially linked to the underlying genetic modification.
-A lower closeness centrality in the UAS-hflDISC1-2nd line (Chapter 4.3.4 Figure 63 F and G) suggests reduced efficiency in accessing other individuals within the network, potentially reflecting delays in the flow of information or influence.
-Interestingly, the UAS-hflDISC1-3rd line did not exhibit changes in closeness centrality but showed increased betweenness centrality (Chapter 4.3.4 Figure 63 D and E).
-This finding suggests that these flies facilitated more excellent communication between different parts of the network, possibly compensating for other deficits in social structure.
+A lower closeness centrality in the UAS-hflDISC1-2nd line suggests reduced efficiency in accessing other individuals within the network, potentially reflecting delays in the flow of information or influence.
+Interestingly, the UAS-hflDISC1-3rd line did not exhibit changes in closeness centrality but showed increased betweenness centrality.
+This suggests finding that these flies facilitated more efficient communication between different parts of the network, possibly compensating for other deficits in social structure.
 The observed alterations in social network parameters, such as reduced clustering and changes in centrality measures, may reflect underlying disruptions in the neurotransmitter systems influenced by DISC1.
-Since in Drosophila, social interactions are predominantly mediated through olfactory communication^{469,487}, by influencing dopaminergic signaling, DISC1 may alter how sensory inputs, internal states, and memory processes are integrated.
+Since in Drosophila, social interactions are predominantly mediated through olfactory communication^{477,495}, by influencing dopaminergic signaling, DISC1 may alter how sensory inputs, internal states, and memory processes are integrated.
 For example, reduced clustering could indicate that flies with altered DISC1 expression struggle to maintain stable, cohesive interaction patterns.
 Such difficulties may arise if glutamatergic or cholinergic excitatory drive is diminished, making it harder for individuals to form tight-knit groups, or if GABAergic inhibition is imbalanced, leading to less predictable social engagement.